Boston Ballet: Principal

 Joffrey Ballet: Soloist

 Tony Williams was born in Italy to an African-American father and Italian mother.
 His family moved to Jamaica Plain, Massachusetts in the Bromley-Heath projects in 1954, when he was 10 months old.
-Williams began his early training with Lithuanian ballerina Tatiana Babuskina.
-Afterwards, Mr. Williams received a scholarship from the Boston School of Ballet, training with E. Virginia Williams (founder of the Boston Ballet) and Sydney Leonard.
-Along with his first teachers, Williams also attributes his success to Sam Kurkjian, Hector Zaraspe, Perry Brunson and Frank Bourman.
+Williams started dancing at the Downtown Boston Young Men’s Christian Union, located in a crime-ridden Boston neighborhood later called “The Combat Zone.”
+He also trained with Lithuanian ballerina Tatiana Babuskina.
+Afterwards, Williams received a scholarship from the Boston School of Ballet, training with E. Virginia Williams (founder of the Boston Ballet) and Sydney Leonard.
+Along with his first teachers, Williams also attributes his success to Sam Kurkjian, Hector Zaraspe, Perry Brunson, James Capp, and Frank Bourman.

 Mr. Williams also owes a great debt to Arnold Spohr, former long-time Artistic Director of Canada’s Royal Winnipeg Ballet, and Robert Joffrey, founder of the Joffrey Ballet.
 These men offered invaluable artistic direction, which Mr. Williams is committed to passing on to future generations of dancers.